-1. Either the actual amount accrued or Rs.30,000/- whichever is less noted above is available.
+However, if the borrowed is for repairs, renewals or reconstruction, the deduction is restricted to Rs.30, 000.
+If the borrowal is for construction/acquisition, higher deduction as noted above is available.
 If a person owns more than one house property, using all of them for self-occupation, he is entitled to exercise an option in terms of which, the annual value of one house property as specified by him will be taken at Nil.
 The other self occupied house property/is will be determined to be let-out and their annual value will be determined on notional basis as if they had been let out.